VISION STATEMENT

 improve national productivity and grow the economy

 The Baker Clause stipulates that schools must allow colleges and training providers access to every student in years 7 - 13 to discuss all career routes that are available to them.
 DfE Guidance states “Schools and colleges have a responsibility to set students on the path that will secure the best outcome which will enable them to progress in education and work and give employers the highly skilled people they need.
 That means schools and colleges must act impartially, in line with their statutory duty or contractual requirement, and not show bias towards any route, be that academic or technical.
 They should promote a full range of technical options.”
 To demonstrate this good practice, Somervale School ensures that all students are provided with meaningful encounters and experiences in order to offer each of them a unique pathway towards their chosen career.
+There is also full coverage of the PAL, ensuring that there are opportunities for students to engage with establishments and businesses that offer both apprenticeships and technical qualifications.
+We also monitor students through On Track+ to ensure that there is identification of additional support that is needed with regards to future career choices.

 Somervale School as part of the Midsomer Norton Schools Partnership has a comprehensive and inclusive careers programme, giving opportunities for all students to encounter a variety of experiences.